lhthang96/my-docs/react-navigation.md

 }
 ```

-> **Note**: The `onBackPress` callback is a function returning a boolean value, which is false to trigger the goBack behavior of the Back button and true is doing nothing.
+> **Note**: The `onBackPress` callback is a function returning a boolean value.
+If it was false, the back button would trigger the goBack behavior as default and it it was true, the button would do nothing.

 > **Tip**: A better approach for this situation is when there is no screens to pop, show a popup to user to confirm if they wanted to exit an apps or not